 Fire Risk Assessment Services

-Understanding Fire Risk Assessment – Why do I need a Fire Risk Assessment?
+Understanding Fire Risk – Why do I need a Fire Risk Assessment?

-Fire risk assessment services across the south of England.
-Organisations that employ five or more people are required by law to carry out documented health and safety risk assessments relating to various types of possible hazards.
+Organisations that employ five or more people are required by law to carry out documented health and safety risk assessments relating to various types of possible hazards, including fire hazards.

-To comply with the Regulatory Reform (Fire Safety) Order 2005, it is necessary to complete particular fire-related risk assessments.
-The evaluation considers all employees and any third parties that could be affected by a fire within your premises.
+To comply with the Regulatory Reform (Fire Safety) Order 2005, it is necessary to complete specific fire-related risk assessments.
+The evaluation considers all employees and any third parties that could be at risk from a fire within your premises.

 The Order removes the fire certification regime in England and Wales, with fire safety now being based upon a risk regime.

-- The main legislation in the UK requiring employers to undertake fire risk assessments are the Regulatory Reform (Fire Safety) Order 2005 and the Management of Health and Safety at Work Regulations 1999.
+- The main pieces of legislation in the UK requiring employers to undertake fire risk assessments are the Regulatory Reform (Fire Safety) Order 2005 and the Management of Health and Safety at Work Regulations 1999.

 - The process of carrying out a fire risk assessment is made up of several stages.
 These are as follows: